free5gc/free5gc.github.io/docs/guide/n3iwue-installation.md

 Repeat the steps of cloning `free5gc` VM from the base VM, create a new VM for the N3IWUE:

+- You can refer to [Installing free5gc](https://free5gc.org/guide/3-install-free5gc/) to install free5gc VM
 - Name the VM `n3iwue`, and create new MAC addresses for all network cards.
 - Make sure the VM has internet access and can log in using SSH.
 - Change the hostname to `n3iwue`.